maharshi-gg/LMS/README.md

     At any given time, a student can borrow a max of 'N' number of books based on their educational level: Undergraduate - 2, Masters - 4, PhD - 6

-    A student can view the overdue fines for his/her account.
+    A student can view the overdue fines for his/her account:

     Whenever a book's avaialble count is 0, a student can request the book and a hold request will be placed.
 As soon as someone returns that Book, it will be issued to the next user on hold.